GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Hardware experiments

 \subsection{Control architecture}

-An overview of the hardware control architecture is presented in Figure \ref{fig:arch}.
+An overview of the hardware control architecture is shown in \Cref{fig:arch}.
 Computation is split into onboard, i.e., on the CF micro-controller unit (MCU), and off-board, i.e., a laptop connected to the CFs over Crazyradio.

-Offboard computation happens on a laptop connected to the CFs over Crazyradios.
-To communicate with the Crazyflies, we use the crazyswarm2 ROS2 package\footnote{https://github.com/IMRCLab/crazyswarm2}.
-This allows for receiving full state estimates from and sending control commands to the CFs.
-We use a single ROS2 node to perform the off-board computations at 50 Hz.
+To communicate with the Crazyflies, we use the crazyswarm2 ROS2 package\footnote{https://github.com/IMRCLab/crazyswarm2}, which allows for receiving full state estimates from and sending control commands to the CFs.
+We use a single ROS2 node for the off-board computations at 50 Hz.

-\textbf{Task Specific Logic} To begin, the state estimates are used to compute a task-specific goal position for each of the CFs.
-For the swapping tasks, the goals are static and do not change.
+\textbf{Task Specific Logic} The state estimates are used to compute a task-specific goal position for each of the CFs.
+For the swapping tasks, the goals do not change.
 For the docking task, we take the location of the Turtlebots to be the goal position.

 \textbf{GCBF+ Controller} The goal positions and the state estimates (position and velocities) are next used to compute target accelerations for each CF using the GCBF+ controller.
 This GCBF+ controller is trained using double integrator dynamics.